AlrikF/Alrik-Portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Hey There!I’m alrik Fernandes a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      Hey There!
+I’m Alrik Fernandes a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all